sp9mrn/usbavrsi570/firmware/Readme.txt

 Command 0x3A:
 -------------
-Return requested frequency of the device.
-It is not always the Si570 running frequency because the running frequency will be calculated with the offset subtract and multiply from the requested frequency.
+Return actual frequency of the device.
 The frequency is formatted in MHz as a 11.21 bits value.

 Parameters:
     requesttype:    USB_ENDPOINT_IN
     request:         0x3A
-    value:           Don't care
+    value:           0
-    index:           Don't care
+    index:           0
     bytes:           pointer 32 bits integer
     size:            4